 This story was written for the Reedsy contest "Agatha Christie".

-More specifically by the prompt: "Write a short story that takes place in a quaint, idyllic, English village."
+More specifically in the context of the prompt: "Write a short story that takes place in a quaint, idyllic, English village."

 My grandmother, the mother of my father, used to be the most beautiful girl in the village.
 Every boy was jealous when she chose my grandfather as her boyfriend.
 He was an outsider to them because he had gone to college in the city.